djohansen112/djohansen112.github.io/_posts/2025-07-20-build-better-value-with-user-stories.md

 They are a trio of problem solvers who work *collaboratively* to develop solutions.
 The PO knows what they want, the devs know how to do it, and the testers make sure it does it right.

+{: .note }
+> NOTE:
+>
-{% include note.html content="Make no mistake, in the above picture - the tester is the one ready to burn it all with fire.
-We don't make the rules, we just try and break them, hard and often." %}
+> Make no mistake, in the above picture - the tester is the one ready to burn it all with fire.
+We don't make the rules, we just try and break them, hard and often.

 By approaching the problem in a backlog design meeting where the three can speak and work together, the feature can be discussed and optimised.
 The developer can suggest using links instead of buttons like they do in other places on the site, the tester can ask about what should happen with the deleted user when they try to log in again, the product owner can make the decisions with this feedback and we can all work together to create something that meets INVEST and optimises value for the business.